How many opportunities are you leaving on the table?

 - Use a link cloaker.
 I like to think of this as a link shortener rather than a cloaker.
 If you’re using WordPress, check out a plugin called Pretty Links.
 If not, there are plenty of great catch-all solutions like Bitly.
 You can turn your affiliate links into something short and easy to remember/type in and track the number of clicks that are coming through.
 That’s the main way I like to use these.

 Does it Work?

 I don’t intend to show off all my earnings or affiliate relationships (not that they’re a big secret), but you can see I do okay (and I do mean okay, not amazing) with Amazon Associates:

 I’ve easily earned thousands on my various affiliate marketing efforts mind you.

 What I’ve shared here is just the tip of the iceberg.

-There’s so much more you’ll want to learn if you want to be great at affiliate marketing, such as content distribution and syndication, SEO, advanced marketing tactics and more.
+There’s so much more you’ll want to learn if you want to be a great affiliate marketer, such as content distribution and syndication, SEO, advanced marketing tactics, and more.

 So, if you enjoyed this guide and would like to learn more about affiliate marketing…

 Please leave a comment below and let me know!